amanrai31/JavaScript/02ObjFunc/README1.md

   this.age = age;
   this.eyeColor = eye;
-  this.language = "Hindi";   // Value given to a property will be default value for all objects this.fullName = function (){                     // NOT recommended to declear f/n here, each obh will have it's own copy then.
+  this.language = "Hindi";   // Value given to a property will be default value for all objects this.fullName = function (){                     // NOT RECOMMENDED to declear f/n here, each obh will have it's own copy then.
     return this.firstName + " " + this.lastName;
   }
 }